-The Furniture Makers Company is a livery established as a guild in 1952 to provide support and direction to manufacturers and craftsmen.
+The Furniture Makers Company was founded as a guild in 1951 and granted livery status in 1963, becoming the 83rd livery company of the City of London and only the sixth to be formed since the reign of Queen Anne ended in 1714.
 Introduced in 2008, the Design Guild Mark recognises the highest standards in British furniture design.
 The judges are renowned experts in their respective fields and bring a wealth of knowledge and experience to the evaluation process.
 Uniquely the designers present their furniture in person on judging day, and the judges are able to examine each product closely.
 Every product is judged on 4 main areas - design, the use of materials, manufacture and function.
 The 2016 award formed part of the final day of Clerkenwell Design week with the ceremony being hosted in the Goldsmiths' Centre in Farringdon.

-In April 2016 I had the privilege of presenting the Ashworth Desk to some true heavyweights of the industry, representing companies such as John Lewis, TwentyTwentyOne, Marks & Spencer, The Evening Standard and Conran.
+Whilst working for Marks & Spencer one of my designs - the Ashworth Desk - was deemed to have met the criteria necessary for a Design Guild Mark.
+In April 2016 I had the privilege of presenting the Ashworth Desk to some heavyweights of the industry, representing companies such as John Lewis, TwentyTwentyOne, The Evening Standard and Conran.
 Gathered together in one space the quality of the products on show was clearly visible, with entrants from companies such as Ercol, Benchmark, Case Furniture, Knoll and Made.com, alongside individuals such as Matthew Hilton, Theo Williams, Bethan Gray, David Irwin and Ben Fowler.